nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

 >>`make`
 >>`sudo make install`

->Add this to the "Dynamic Extensions" section of the php.ini files (**MAKE SURE THIS LINE IS ABOVE redis.so or apcu.so or memcached.so, if you added those**):
+>Add this to the "Dynamic Extensions" section of the php.ini files:
 >>`extension=redis.so`

 ####APCu: